Dollar Run: Strong greenback to pound Indian rupee (IANS Currency Forecast) | english.lokmat.com

 Dollar Run: Strong greenback to pound Indian rupee (IANS Currency Forecast)

-New Delhi, Aug 21 A strong US dollar as well as global concerns over the Covid-19 pandemic is ...
+New Delhi, Aug 22 A strong US dollar as well as global concerns over the ensuing pandemic is ...

 Next

-New Delhi, Aug 21 A strong US dollar as well as global concerns over the Covid-19 pandemic is expected to weaken the Indian rupee further during the upcoming trade week.
+New Delhi, Aug 22 A strong US dollar as well as global concerns over the ensuing pandemic is expected to weaken the Indian rupee further during the upcoming trade week.

 "Global cues such as a strong US dollar as well as a weak CNH